ilkkamtk/mpjakk/docs/w1-first-app.md

            -MediaRow
     ```
     * you can put each comoponent (MediaTable, MediaRow) to one file or you can make own file for each component
-    * Pass picArray as props from App to MediaTable.
+    * Pass mediaArray as props from App to MediaTable.
        * ESlint wants you to use [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html)
-    * Iterate picArray in MediaTable to create multiple MediaRow components
+    * Iterate mediaArray in MediaTable to create multiple MediaRow components
-       * picArray does not have id`s so you can use array.map's index parameter indstead:
+       * mediaArray does not have id`s so you can use array.map's index parameter indstead:
        ```jsx harmony
         array.map((item, index) => {
           return <MediaRow key={index} someProp={item} />